 The trick is to find what works best for your child so he can learn how to take control of his temper and use the same tip each and every time until it becomes a habit and he can use the strategy without you.
 That will take practice, practice, practice.

 Each child is different so it’s best to use the trial and error approach: teach a strategy and then watch to see how your child responds.
 If the strategy and your child seem to “click” then focus on that one technique by practicing it again and again until your child can use it alone.
 That may take some time-after all you are helping your child change a habit-so hang in there.

-The photo is of a student who was having trouble calming his anger.
+The photo at the top is of a student who was having trouble calming his anger.
 (And for legitimate reasons- his parents were going through a horrific divorce and their anger with each other was spilling over to their children.
 I was visiting the school and the boy came running up to me with his “Calm Down” poster.
 So proud!
 And so elated!
 His teacher was showing him ways to calm down.
 He was getting back in control on himself because he’d learned a “replacer” skill” a healthy strategy to use in place of the anger.
 That’s what we often fail to do: teach kids what to do instead of their angry outbursts.

 You should see a gradual diminishment of the anger as your child gains self-control and applies the “anger replacer” skill.
 Track how often your child is practicing the technique.
 If you do not see a change in behavior after a few weeks or if the child’s anger intensifies, becomes more frequent, lasts longer, or becomes a safety issue for your child or others seek the help of a trained professional.

 Ways to Help Kids Handle Hot Feelings in Healthier Ways